Shanmukh459/CoronaVirus-voronoi-overlay/README.md

 https://github.com/Shanmukh459/CoronaVirus-voronoi-overlay/assets/52078988/acea842f-25dd-43e9-9ab4-e5128492cac7

-## Steps to get it wokring in your PC
+## Steps to get it working in your PC

 - Clone the repository
 - Open command prompt at the root directory of the repository